Politics / November 1, 2024

 (NDZ / STAR MAX / IPx via AP)

 The federal corruption probe engulfing New York City Mayor Eric Adams never seems to end.
-Adams has pleaded not guilty to five counts of corruption charges, while his lackeys throughout both city government and private industry are busy resigning from their positions or being indicted themselves.
-City Hall is running out of people who aren’t implicated in Adams’ many alleged crimes.
+Adams has pleaded not guilty to five counts of corruption charges, while his lackeys in both city government and private industry are busy resigning from their positions or being indicted themselves.
+City Hall is running out of people who aren’t implicated in Adams’s many alleged crimes.
 There are few politicians whose unscrupulous activities have been as well-documented and conducted so openly as Hizzoner, and Adams now made history as the first of New York City’s 110 mayors to be indicted while in office.

-Adam’s alleged misdeeds, documented in excruciating detail in his 57-page indictment, are notable, but make no mistake: he is standing on the shoulders of giants.
+Adam’s alleged misdeeds, documented in excruciating detail in his 57-page indictment, are notable, but make no mistake: He is standing on the shoulders of giants.
 New York State is a mecca for disgraced politicians.
 If there’s a crime to be committed, an elected official in New York has probably done it, or at least been charged with it.

 Some of it is a matter of scale.
 New York has the fourth-highest population of any state in the country.
 New York City’s government alone employs around 300,000 people, maintaining a bigger workforce than most state governments.
-In a city with 8.3 million people, astronomically high-income inequality, 800 languages spoken every day, and approximately 100,000 new immigrants arriving to the city every year, there is no median New York voter.
+In a city with 8.3 million people, astronomically high income inequality, 800 languages spoken every day, and approximately 100,000 new immigrants arriving in the city every year, there is no median New York voter.
 City politicians often get elected by cultivating fiefdoms for themselves, making it so they never have to try too hard to appeal to voters outside their dedicated base.

 New York’s state government sometimes seems deliberately designed to empower corruption and make accountability difficult.
 Albany is a relatively insular state capital, far away from major population centers and media markets.
 Studies have shown that state capitals that fit this profile are significantly more likely to be corrupt.

-New York’s state campaign finance laws give big donors much more power than many other states.
+New York’s state campaign finance laws give big donors much more power than they have in many other states.
 The amount individuals can give to candidates far outstrips the national average, even after recent reforms.
 What’s more, candidates for state office can now receive matching public funds while still raking in unlimited amounts of private contributions.

 With so much legalized corporate wheeling and dealing going on, is it any wonder that so many politicians make the leap to breaking the law?